-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness This action is provided on an ongoing basis, throughout the school year.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Teachers and parents provided feedback indicating that they support the value of student success.
+Scope: Schoolwide students' interaction with positive role models, which we know increases their protective factors for success.
+We will continue to provide and build on these actions and services.
+Partner feedback and data and surveys have indicated that our English Learners, low-income, and foster youth student populations are getting increased social and emotional needs support.
+This action is provided on an ongoing basis, throughout the school year.
 Staff and teachers are all diligent in watching for signs of trauma and are quick to provide support.
 We will continue to provide and improve on these actions and services because we have witnessed success in our English Learners, low-income and foster youth students when their social-emotional needs are carefully considered.
 However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
 4.1 Action: Community/Parent Liaison and meaningful school activities Need: Our English learners' parents, low-income, and foster youth students are some of the least involved educational partners.
 Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
-According to our educational partners, parents are an essential component to effective schooling and the overall academic success of these students.
-As shown above, in the metrics section, we expect the participation counts to be above enrollment.
-To address this, parent and academic partner engagement are essential to effective schooling for our English Learners, LTELs, low-income, and foster youth students.
+According to our To address this, parent and academic partner engagement are essential to effective schooling for our English Learners, LTELs, low-income, and foster youth students.
 We know that parents, guardians, and families have difficulty engaging in meaningful school activities.
 We will continue to provide a Community Liaison who does outreach and promotes the school as a welcoming place for everyone.
-In addition, we have increased partner engagement with local agencies such as probation, caseworkers, child welfare services, and others who contribute to the success of our English Learners, low-income and foster youth students.
-We will continue to provide this action because we know that parent and partner engagement is essential in ensuring student success.
-We believe that increasing parent/family engagement, as well as creating and cultivating connections in the community, will have a positive We will closely monitor the progress on our parent participation count so that they are above the enrollment amount.
+In addition, we have increased partner engagement with local agencies such as probation, caseworkers, child welfare services, and others who contribute to the success of our English Learners, low-income and foster youth We will closely monitor the progress on our parent participation count so that they are above the enrollment amount.
 We will also consider input from the parents, students, and teachers.